 The grants, which are available nationally, are administered by the Foundation for Rural and Regional Renewal in partnership with Philanthropy Australia.
-Grant applications for 2017 are yet to open but it is anticipated this will occur around the month of April this year.
+Grant applications for 2017 opened on Wednesday, 5th April.

 The grants for CPPW 2016 were open to not-for-profit community groups and the successful recipients were announced.